Boat Dealer Insurance

 Boats on stands on shore.
 Find Boat Dealer Insurance.

-Owners and operators of boat dealerships are exposed to a variety of unique risks that must be covered with comprehensive boat dealer insurance or commercial marine insurance.
-You need coverage for your inventory as well as liability protection for the numerous ways in which you or your employees may cause bodily injury or property damage to someone else in the course of doing business.
+Boat dealer insurance is a package of business insurance policies that provide coverage for your inventory and offer liability protection for the numerous ways in which you or your employees may cause bodily injury or property damage to someone else in the course of doing business.
 Without the right coverage in place, a lawsuit or other incident could cause a potentially devastating financial loss.

 Any business that sells new or used boats or regularly rents, trades, or repairs watercraft can be considered a boat dealer.
 Here are just a few common property and liability risks that boat dealers may face: